zompi2/EditorCameraPositionUE4/README.md

 **But you can just spawn cube, set it's location to the desired location, press F and delete that cube**
 Yeah...
 I know... but for me it was annoying to do it every time I needed that simple functionality.
 It saves you that few seconds every time :)

+**Does it work for camera position when piloting actors?**
+Yes it does!

 ## Marketplace!

 This plugin can be downloaded from the Unreal Engine Marketplace!
 Here's **[the link to it](https://www.unrealengine.com/marketplace/en-US/product/9864b623739f4fbab30f4d877b137fc9).**
 The version of this plugin on a marketplace is **1.0.5**.
-For UE4.27 you can download the prebuilt plugin from **[here](https://github.com/zompi2/EditorCameraPositionUE4/raw/packs/Packs/EditorCameraPosition-1.0.5-4.27.zip)**
+Unreal Marketplace doesn't support plugins for UE4.
+For UE4.27 you can download the prebuilt plugin from **[here](https://github.com/zompi2/EditorCameraPositionUE4/raw/packs/Packs/EditorCameraPosition-4.27.zip).**

 ## Extra Links